 A well-functioning office is not just nice to have, it’s essential.
 It helps to answer these questions when writing administrative and operational OKRs: Are there processes that could be made simpler?
 Can turn-around times be shorter?
 Are there new things that improve the services that administrative employees provide?

-Often when we think of OKRs, we think of big stretch sales goals and the development of game-changing products and services.
+When we think of OKRs, we often think of big stretch sales goals and the development of game-changing products and services.
 And sometimes that can make it hard for every member of a company to see how their work can benefit from OKRs.
 But OKRs are not only useful to marketing, software engineering, and sales teams.
-They are a tool that anyone can use to make their work more efficient, including those with administrative and operational roles.
+They are a tool that anyone can use to make their work more efficient, including those in administrative and operational roles.

 OKRs can be used to create and maintain a world-class office experience that leads to better functioning teams and increases the odds that a company reaches their goals.
 The key is to leverage bottom-up OKRs.
 Members within a department will know the best way for them to contribute their resources, skills, and time to achieve team and individual goals.

 Like all other OKRs, office administration and operations OKRs should be simple yet inspiring.
-They should prioritize what is most important and have 3-5 key results max per objective.
+They should prioritize what is most important and have 3-5 Key Results per Objective.

 Office Operations OKR Examples